 It’s not out of the question, says Michael Cackovic, MD, an OB/GYN at The Ohio State University Wexner Medical Center.
 “There are women who don’t have routine sex, don’t have routine periods, and don’t regularly see a doctor,” he says.
 Under those circumstances, it’s possible you could not realize you’re pregnant.

-That condition, called denied pregnancy, happens often.
-A few studies have estimated that one in 400 or 500 women are 20 weeks, or about 5 months, into their pregnancy before they realize they are with child.
-That’s about the same as one woman on a commercial jet full of moms-to-be.
+A few studies have estimated that one in 400 or 500 women are 20 weeks, or about 5 months, into their pregnancy before they realize they are pregnant.

 How It Happens